 History Associates historians developed exhibit concepts, researched and developed content, identified artifacts, wrote panel text, and acquired images for the 5,000-square-foot museum.
 Researchers also provided content suggestions and media assets for interactive exhibits.

 Enhancing the Story with the Archives

 One of the most important collections in the Meijer Historical Archives is correspondence received over the years from customers, employees, and suppliers.
-Some of these were letters to Fred Meijer, son of the company founder.
-These original documents, highlighted in an exhibit called “Legacy of Letters”, provide an ideal demonstration of Meijer’s longtime commitment to community engagement.
-Multimedia touchpads as well as the original letters allow visitors to view those relationships up close.
+They include letters to Fred Meijer, son of the company founder.
+These original documents, highlighted in an exhibit called “Legacy of Letters”, demonstrate Meijer’s longtime commitment to community engagement.
+Multimedia touchpads along with the original letters allow visitors to view those relationships up close.
 Other exhibits present memorabilia from the years when the company operated under the name Thrifty Acres.
-There are also video testimonials from former and current employees who continue to craft Meijer’s legacy as a family-owned company focused around quality products, customer service, competitive pricing, innovation, health and wellness, and community investment.
+Video testimonials feature former and current employees who continue to craft Meijer’s legacy.
+They highlight the family-owned company’s focus on quality products, customer service, competitive pricing, innovation, health and wellness, and community investment.

 The Meijer Heritage Center opened in September 2016 and continues to inform and inspire employees, their families, and members of the public.
 Enthusiastic comments from Heritage Center visitors reflect History Associates’ effectiveness in finding and presenting information and artifacts from Meijer history in a way that speaks deeply to company culture.
 One visitor noted, “FANTASTIC exhibits-Very Well Done!!!
 It’s good to see Meijer people still honor the family and company history.”